Where do your seeds come from?

-In 2011 we had our first Southern Exposure farm tour for customers.
-We hope to have such farm tours a couple times a year, in the summer – but we’re not making promises!
+Since 2011 we have organized yearly Southern Exposure farm tours for customers in the summer.
+We hope to have such farm tours a couple times a year, in the future - but we're not making promises!
 We regret that we are not able to invite customers to our property at other times, and we do not have a storefront.

 Why don't you have such-and-such seed this year?
 You used to!